birocoles/12-steps-Navier-Stokes/README.md

 This repository contains the sequence of notebooks featuring the *CFD Python: the 12 steps to Navier-Stokes equations*, a practical module for learning the foundations of Computational Fluid Dynamics (Barba and Forsyth, 2018).
+The notebooks were downloaded from the GitHub repository [CFDPython](https://github.com/barbagroup/CFDPython).

 * Barba, Lorena A., and Forsyth, Gilbert F. (2018).
 CFD Python: the 12 steps to